 (see here for more info)

-My artistic work is collaborative, often with the artist Sylvia Eckermann and the Technopolitics working group.
-I was a researcher at Forensic Architecture and was awarded a PhD at the Centre for Research Architecture, Goldsmiths, University of London (2017).
+My artistic practice is to a large extent based on thinking, working and acting together, especially with the artist Sylvia Eckermann and the Technopolitics working group.
+I was a researcher at Forensic Architecture and was awarded a PhD from the Centre for Research Architecture, Goldsmiths, University of London (2017).

 Derivative Bond Emissions.
 No. 19 and No. 22.
 2017/2018.